-"The Executive Board of Hypoport SE is committed to both legally compliant and ethical conduct within Hypoport SE and across all companies in the Hypoport Group (collectively: "Hypoport").
-This Code of Conduct ("CoC") formulates corresponding expectations and is intended to provide guidance for our conduct towards each other, as well as towards our customers, partners and other third parties.
+"The Management Board of Hypoport SE is committed to lawful and ethical behaviour on the part of Hypoport SE and all other Hypoport Group companies (collectively: 'Hypoport').
+This Code of Conduct ('CoC') sets out Hypoport's expectations in this regard and is intended to inform the way we behave towards one another and towards our customers, business partners and other third parties.

-This CoC brings together our most important basic rules and principles in one document, which are binding for us both today and in the future.
-It provides a framework for orientation and applies equally to each of us - to Executive Management, to managers and to each individual colleague (collectively: "Hypoportler").
-It sets a standard for ourselves and, at the same time, sends out a signal to the outside world that we should behave responsibly towards our business partners and the public, as well as in our dealings with each other within the Hypoport Group.
-Together, we are responsible for the Hypoport Group's reputation.
-Misconduct by individuals can cause enormous damage to the Hypoport Group as a whole.
+The Code of Conduct brings together in one document the most important basic rules and principles that are binding upon us, both now and in the future.
+It provides guidance and applies equally to every single member of the Hypoport family - to the executive management team, to senior managers and to each individual employee.
+It sets out the standards we expect from ourselves, and at the same time signals to those outside the Company that we will act responsibly towards business partners and the general public, and also in our dealings with one another within the Hypoport Group.
+We share responsibility for the Hypoport Group's reputation.
+The misconduct of any individual person can cause immense harm to the entire Hypoport Group.

-However, we also realise that it is not possible to regulate behaviour through guidelines alone.
-If you are unsure about a particular situation, please check your intended course of action by asking the following questions:
+However, it is clear that it is not possible to regulate behaviour through guidelines alone.
+If you are uncertain in any given situation, think about what you are intending to do and ask yourself the following questions:

-Legality test: Am I sure that my decision is within the framework of legal regulations and internal guidelines?
+Legality test: Am I sure that I am acting within the law and in compliance with the Company's rules?

-Publicity test: Could I also stand by my decision if it became public knowledge?
-Reversibility test: Could I also accept my decision if it concerned myself?
+Publicity test: Could I stand by my decision if it were to become public?

+Reversibility test: Would I still think this was a good decision even if I were the one adversely affected by it?